 We support measures to enable the Regulator to step in quickly, where there is reason to believe through failure to comply, failure to act or other error, that there may be risk to tenants' health and safety.
 This is encompassed in the removal of the serious detriment test and the power to undertake a survey with 48 hours' notice rather than 28 days, plus the power to order repairs, where necessary.
-This provides important powers to enact in an emergency and is a valuable addition to the requirement on the Regulator to undertake periodic and regular inspections.
-Regular inspections was an expectation in the social housing white paper The charter for social housing residents, which proposed inspections of the larger landlords every four years; it will be an important step for tenants and residents to be assured of the ongoing performance of their landlord, and provide an opportunity to identify and address areas of poorer or weaker performance, including through the Regulator's own experience of good practice in other similar organisations.
+This provides important powers to enact in an emergency; however, CIH supports the amendment that would also set out a requirement on the Regulator to undertake periodic and regular inspections.
+This was set out in the government's social housing white paper The charter for social housing residents, which proposed inspections of the larger landlords every four years; it will be an important step for tenants and residents to be assured of the ongoing performance of their landlord, and provide an opportunity to identify and address areas of poorer or weaker performance, including through the Regulator's own experience of good practice in other similar organisations.

-It is vital that the Regulator is well resourced to undertake wider inspections on a regular basis, underpinned and informed by the body of evidence that will come from proactive monitoring of the consumer standards and regular reporting on the tenant satisfaction measures, as well as from the investigations and reports of the Housing Ombudsman.
+It is vital that the Regulator is well resourced to undertake wider inspections on a regular basis, underpinned and informed by the body of evidence that will come from proactive monitoring of the consumer standards and regular reporting on the Tenant Satisfaction Measures, as well as from the investigations and reports of the Housing Ombudsman.